GiacomoLaw/blog/_posts/2019-10-02-why-jekyll.md

 The URL I settled with was [takanodan.net](https://takanodan.net).
 This means *Band of the Hawk*, which comes from my favourite manga and anime *Berserk*.
 Plus, I think that the name sounds good, and the domain was £10 on Namecheap which is the domain registrar I use.

+You may realise that this blog is also hosted on Jekyll, using the Jekyll Now theme.
+I haven't had to maintain it and it's been working great.
+However, I wanted a different, more advanced, theme for this new site.

 First, to find a theme.
 I settled with the free [Mediumish](https://github.com/wowthemesnet/mediumish-theme-jekyll) theme.
 I wanted a free theme as I didn't want to spend too much on the second site, however I wanted something that looked professional and that worked well on GitHub pages.
 I needed something that would be able to cope with tons of review posts, and something which would allow the user to sort and search the reviews.
 Luckily, Mediumish allows you to do that.
 The search feature also works great, so when I finally start adding more reviews users can search the posts.

 Another reason I like Mediumish is that I can insert my custom CSS easily, and then use that in my own posts with HTML.
 For example, I give star reviews for each review, and I can simply insert my code and it shows up great.
 I use the following HTML: